palainp/boot-apple/README.md

-# BAD APPLE as a boot disk
+# BAD APPLE but as a boot floppy disk

 Bad Apple!! rendered as ASCII frames, played directly from a bootable disk, no OS, no filesystem, no drivers.
 Just BIOS, x86, and vibes.